Interstate 29 in Missouri: Route description

 I-29 begins at I-70 in Kansas City in a concurrency with I-35 and U.S. Route 71 (US 71) at the Downtown Loop.
 It crosses over the Missouri River via the Bond Bridge.
 I-29 and I-35 separate in northern Kansas City, with I-29 turning northwest with US 71 running concurrent with it.
 It passes near Kansas City International Airport and near there is concurrent with I-435.
 I-29 then exits the Kansas City area.
 It enters the eastern portion of St. Joseph while downtown St. Joseph is served by I-229, a loop of I-29.
-After exiting St. Joseph, US 71 separates from I-29.
-I-29 then passes through rural areas of northwestern Missouri on a southeast-to-northwest alignment, then crosses into Iowa north of Rock Port, approximately 55 mi south of Council Bluffs.
+North of St. Joseph, US 71 separates from I-29 and heads north.
+I-29 then passes through rural areas of northwestern Missouri on a southeast-to-northwest alignment.
+After Exit 79 which serves U.S. 159, I-29 descends a hill to the valley of the Missouri River and the base of the Loess Hills, and remains mainly flat for the remainder of its route in Missouri, its entire route in Iowa and for about 35 miles in South Dakota.
+I-29 then crosses into Iowa north of Rock Port, approximately 55 mi south of Council Bluffs.

 History

-I-70 east to I-435 south was alternate a via route for traffic to void the 3 at-grade crossings.

 During the 2019 Midwestern US floods, I-29 in Missouri was closed to traffic in both directions from St. Joseph to Council Bluffs, Iowa when the highway got flooded.
 It reopened to traffic by October 2019.